On Sunday, November 2, it will again be the end of Daylight Saving Time

 Sure you would, right?
 But you haven’t, and neither have I. Why?
 Maybe because we’re all a little too sleep deprived and discombobulated to do something after all that clock-changing.

-Last year, a member of the Missouri legislature proposed moving the state to permanent Daylight Saving Time if 19 other states would join its effort.
-The state House voted to approve the measure, HB340, but it didn't go anywhere in the Senate.
+In 2013, a member of the Missouri legislature proposed moving the state to permanent Daylight Saving Time if 19 other states would join its effort.
+The state House voted to approve the measure, HB340, but it didn’t go anywhere in the Senate.

 The idea is smart and worth revisiting.
 The hard part is how to get this more traction.
 Here’s an alternative proposal: Legislatures pass a bill whereby if at least 31 other states pass similar bills, their state will then switch to permanent Daylight Saving Time.
 With Arizona and Hawaii already in, that adds up to two-thirds, or 33, states.
 Thirty-three is the number of states needed to pass a constitutional amendment, and while this is not a constitutional issue, it seems like a good standard to meet.